themiszamani/B2SAFE-B2STAGE-Training/06-B2SAFE-handson.md

 imeta ls -d /bobZone/home/alice#aliceZone/DataCollection/put1.txt
 ```

-**Exercise** Replicate the data from bobZone in a different collection in aliceZone, inspect the PID entries and write a script to communicate the whole linked list of PIDs to your irods useri, e.g. as a text file.
+**Exercise** Replicate the data from bobZone in a different collection in aliceZone, inspect the PID entries and write a script to communicate the whole linked list of PIDs to your irods user, e.g. as a text file.